-Access to The Spurn Lightship was closed in 2018 due to being moved to a different location within the Marina to allow for major bridgeworks to be completed over the A63.
+You can still view The Spurn Lightship in the Marina but access onto the ship was closed in 2018 due to being moved to a different location within the Marina to allow for major bridgeworks to be completed over the A63.
 It is expected to reopen in 2021 after conservation work and rejuvenated displays.

 Hull Marina, Castle Street, Hull, HU1 1TJ.
 01482 300300

 We are lucky to have some fantastic coastline in our region and a walk on the beach or cliff tops is a great day out all year round.

 Spurn Head is good for longer walks and spotting birds.
 Unfortunately in December 2013, a storm caused a long stretch of the access road to be washed away preventing vehicle access, and consequently Spurn is now a ‘tidal island’ with unpredictable tidal areas that can isolate the reserve from the mainland.
 So you can only access the point on foot (check tide times!), but on a good day it’s a beautiful walk.
 There is also a Discover Centre located at Spurn where you can learn about the history of the area.
 (Spurn Discovery Centre, Spurn Road, Kilnsea, Hull HU12 0UH).